N3REX/CAULFIELD_668_FINAL/README.md

 # CAULFIELD_668_FINAL

 My final project is the usage of Anvi’o in order to visualize and try to track changes in select contigs across metagenome time series.
-These metagenomic paired end reads were taken from a Crohn's disease patient before, during and on the downtrend of a flareup.
+These metagenomic paired-end reads were taken from a Crohn's disease patient before, during and after a flareup.
 This is known to us by the level of calprotectin in the fecal samples, which is indicative of how much neutrophils are in the gut at the time (i.e. the immune response).
-Our time points in order are represented by the file names **18894** (before), **19027** (during), and **19029** (after).
+Our time points are represented in order by the file names **18894** (before), **19027** (during), and **19029** (after).

 The contigs we're interested in are viruses pulled from anaerobic bateria that Cole was able to incubate.
 Frankly since things are still being figured out outside of this class final project, I and the other people in my lab aren't completely sure of the big picture yet, including these lil' guys.

 For this pipeline/workflow you'll need two things:

-Your contig(s) of interest: in this case ```sussytigs.fasta```
+1. Your contig(s) of interest: In this case ```sussytigs.fasta``` has all of them compacted into one file.

-Your reads: ```X_R1.fastq``` and ```X_R2.fastq```
+2. Your paired-end reads: ```X_R1.fastq``` and ```X_R2.fastq``` (X being  your filenames)

 ## On Anvi'o and Docker
 You'll be working inside the directory where you park your datafiles (make sure you have space since these take up ~150GB alone, and some later generated files are also huge).
-You do not need to use Docker like I am in this walkthrough/pseudo-tutorial , but **if you're using an Apple computer with an M1/M2 chip, you will not be able to download all the needed dependencies**.
+You do not need to use Docker like I am in this walkthrough/pseudo-tutorial, but **if you're using an Apple computer with an M1/M2 chip, you will not be able to download all the needed dependencies**.
 You can download/install Anvi'o [here](https://anvio.org/install/)- the official spelling/use of anvi'o is with a lowercase "a" which throws me off, so I'll be ignoring it.
 The program is well made and has a [pretty helpful github page where people Q&A for issues they find](https://github.com/merenlab/anvio/issues/).
-My only issue with the program is that it occasionally uses late 2000s/early 2010s internet lingo in it's readouts which can be very cringy and infuriating when you've been trying to troubleshoot a command that isn't working and you're working off of  ```':3 Oopsies, I has an error```.
+The only thing counting against the program for me is that it occasionally uses late 2000s/early 2010s internet lingo in it's readouts, which can be very cringy and infuriating when you've been trying to troubleshoot a command that isn't working and you're working off of  ```':3 Oopsies, I has an error```.

 Docker is pretty neat since it's essentially a VM which doesn't emulate hardware, and for a lot of programs like this and QIIME, you can just download a container that has everything you need.

 ### Docker Installation
 You'll first need to [install docker](https://www.docker.com/get-started/), which is free (as long as you aren't making like 20 million USD a year or something).
 Once you have it installed, and have it running, go to your command line.
-This first command will pull the container onto your local machine, and will eat up 15GB of space, which is chump-change for what we're doing.
+This first command will pull the container onto your local machine, and will eat up 15GB of space, which is chump-change for what we'll be doing later.
 ```
 docker pull meren/anvio:7
 ```
-Then you can run the container- this script will run it in the current working directory/
+Then you can run the container- this script will run it in the current working directory.
 ```
 docker run --rm -it -v `pwd`:`pwd` -w `pwd` -p 8080:8080 meren/anvio:7
 ```
-If you need to restart/reopen the docker container in your terminal, you can navigate to the docker desktop app and use either of the following commands (the top one you'd use the container's ID code, and the bottom the weird name that gets generated for the container.
+If you need to restart/reopen the docker container in your terminal, you can navigate to the docker desktop app and use either of the following commands (the top one you'd use the container's ID code, and the bottom the weird name that gets generated for the container).
 ```
 docker restart c19224c72a3a
 docker exec -ti tender_northcutt sh